MEVIT3117 – Contemporary TV fiction

 Examination

-The exam for this course is a term paper of up to ten (10)?pages or a video essay equivalent (15-17 minutes), where each page is calculated to approximately 2300 characters excluding spaces.
+The exam for this course is a term paper of up to ten (10) standard pages.
+One standard page is? approximately 2300 characters excluding spaces.
 Essay questions will be provided.
 The page count does not include the front page, literature list/bibliography or appendices.?

 See also the department's exam information.